 The model-based design of large complex CPSs heavily depends on tooling.
-Tooling is necessary to create the models and operationalize its manipulation: model checking, simulation, code generation, modifications, analysis, etc. Moreover, proper model-based cross-layer and multi-view design - such as in CERBERO - depends on the good interoperability between these tools: tools should work as much as possible by enriching, modifying, and transforming the same system model.
-Constantly (and manually) re-writing the same models every time a new tool is needed leads to errors and misinterpretations.
+Tooling is necessary to create the models and operationalize its manipulation: model checking, simulation, code generation, modifications, analysis, etc. The effective use of different tools depends on the good interoperability between them.
+Constantly (and manually) rewriting the same models every time a new tool is needed leads to errors and misinterpretations.